dusk-network/docs-public/src/content/docs/operator/node-installation/build-from-source.md

 cargo b --release -p rusk
 ```

+Once your node is installed, you can [configure Rusk](/operator/node-setup/configure_rusk).
+If you want to run a local cluster, you can follow the instructions below.

 #### 2.2 Run a single-node cluster with example's data

 Create a new directory and copy the example consensus keys to it.
 In a production environment, you would put your own consensus keys here.